yelbachir/multgam_pkg/README.md

 # multgam: automatic smoothing for multiple GAMs
 The Rcpp package `multgam` implements the empirical Bayes optimization algorithm described in El-Bachir and Davison (2019), which trains multiple generalized additive models (GAMs) and automatically tunes their L2 regularization hyper-parameters.
-In particular, `multgam` also provides automatic L2 regularization (ridge penalty) for multiple parametric non-linear regression models, i.e., the functions of inputs are not necessarily smooth but their regression coefficients are constrained by the L2 penalty.
+In particular, `multgam` also provides automatic L2 regularization (ridge penalty) for multiple parametric non-linear regression models, i.e., the linear or non-linear functions of inputs are not necessarily smooth but their regression coefficients are constrained by the L2 penalty.

 ############ check this
 As a toy example, `multgam` trains models with the following structure: